 Lewiston is a medium-sized city located in the state of Maine.
 With a population of 36,225 people and nine constituent neighborhoods, Lewiston is the second largest community in Maine.
-Lewiston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Lewiston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Lewiston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lewiston are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lewiston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lewiston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lewiston who work in office and administrative support (15.17%), sales jobs (9.57%), and management occupations (7.96%).